DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

   editor, as "normal" ILIAS content, via external page) is used for a certain LTI tool deplyoment.
 * As a **learner** I want to have a visual indication of the tool provider and the mode of presentation for a certain LTI tool repository object.
+(I1)
 * As a **learner** I want to be able to view my latest score for a certain tool, including the latest comment that was given.
+(I1)
+* As an **administrator** I want to be able to attach a certain icon to a tool, so that this icon is used to indicate objects (etc.) that use this tool.

 ### Usage

+_This section may contain more use cases regarding the handling of the LTI objects by learners._

 ### Include Tools in the content.

+_This section may contain more use cases regarding the inclusion of the LTI objects via the ILIAS Page Editor._

-### Evaluation
+### Evaluation (I1)

 * As a **content creator** I want to make the ILIAS learning progress depend on the score for a single line item.